sphinx-contrib/sphinxcontrib-termynal/README.rst

 Overview
 --------

-A Sphinx extention to use termynal windows in the html build
+A Sphinx extension to use termynal windows in the html build

 Credits
 -------